Gesthispania/sdk-php/README.md

 ### Payment

-See detailed information about [payments](https://github.com/nimblepayments/nimble-dev-sdk-php/wiki/Payment) with Nimble.
+See detailed information about [payments](https://github.com/nimblepayments/nimble-dev-sdk-php/wiki/Payment) with NimbleePayments.

 ## Test

-In `test` folder you will find scripts implementing a basics operations that uses Nimble SDK as payment platform.
+In `test` folder you will find scripts implementing a basics operations that uses NimbleePayments SDK as payment platform.